Fresno station (California High-Speed Rail): California High-Speed Rail

 The groundbreaking ceremony for the California High-Speed Rail system was held at the station site on January 6, 2015.
 In July 2015, it was estimated that construction of the station building itself would commence in 2017 or 2018 and was expected to spur new development in Downtown Fresno.
 In October 2016, the plans called for the station to occupy about 120,000 square feet and cost about $80 million, with the planning work being finished by the end of 2019.

 Several existing industrial and office buildings in the vicinity had to be demolished to make way for the station and tracks.
 At the end of January 2017, demolition was begun on a former Greyhound bus terminal dating from the 1950s that occupied the site of the future high-speed rail station.

+In June 2023, the CHSRA received a $20 million federal grant for restoration of the station building and construction of a plaza.
+The $33.2 million project budget also includes $11.2 million in CHSRA funds.